natelistrom/natelistrom.github.io/tantalus-mirror.md

 Then, on her display, she saw the first potential wrinkle in the plan.
 One of the edges of a gravity vortex was blooming especially far from Tantalus' tail.
 It would intersect with their course briefly.

-The _Confluence's_ computer ran some helpful calculations and projected a glowing blue line, recommending a course that would keep them safe while using the vortex' gravity to pull them forward and save some fuel.
+The _Confluence's_ computer ran some helpful calculations and projected a glowing blue line, recommending a course that would keep them safe while using the vortex's gravity to pull them forward and save some fuel.

 Charis eased them onto the new course, nudging the thruster controls lightly.
 She remembered the first time she’d ever piloted a ship.
 She must have been five or six, sitting in her dad’s lap.
 Her tiny hands were so small they could barely hold the yoke.